Vladimir Guerrero Jr. Leaving Blue Jays Would Be A Canadian National Disaster

 The Blue Jays are what Canada has left.
-MLB picked up their Expos in Montreal after the 2004 season and transfered them to Washington.
+MLB picked up their Expos after the 2004 season and transfered them to Washington.

 An entire generation has now passed watching one team.
 The Jays reach is far and wide, Blue Jays merch is everywhere and that stretches 4,145 km.
 (2575 Miles).
 From Newfoundland to British Columbia.